 The Company's Corporate Governance Guidelines provide that the Board is free to select its Chair and Chief Executive Officer in the manner it considers to be in the best interests of the Company and that the role of Chair and Chief Executive Officer may be filled by a single individual or two different persons.
 This provides the Board with flexibility to decide what leadership structure is in the best interests of the Company at any point in time.
 Currently, the Board is led by an independent, non-executive Chair, Ms. Gold.
 Ms. Gold will continue to serve as Chair of the Board, subject to her reelection as a director at the Annual Meeting.
 The Board has determined that having an independent director serve as Chair of the Board is in the best interests of the Company at this time as it allows the Chair to focus on the effectiveness and independence of the Board while the Chief Executive Officer focuses on executing the Company's strategy and managing the Company's business.
-In the future, the Board may determine that it is in the best interests of the Company company's officer.
+In the future, the Board may determine that it is in the best interests of the Company to combine the role of Chair and Chief Executive Officer.